hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/How it works.md

 - TLDRAW_ASSETS_ALLOWED_MIME_TYPES_LIST - list of allowed assets MIME types
 - TLDRAW_WEBSOCKET_PATH - path for the tldraw websocket connection
 - TLDRAW_WEBSOCKET_URL - URL for the tldraw websocket connection
-- WORKER_MIN_MESSAGE_LIFETIME - minimal lifetime of a message consumed by the worker
+- WORKER_MIN_MESSAGE_LIFETIME - minimal lifetime of a update message consumed by the worker
-- WORKER_TASK_DEBOUNCE - minimum idle time (in milliseconds) of the pending messages to be claimed
+- WORKER_TASK_DEBOUNCE - minimum idle time (in milliseconds) of the pending task messages to be claimed
-- WORKER_TRY_CLAIM_COUNT - the maximum number of messages to claim
+- WORKER_TRY_CLAIM_COUNT - the maximum number of task messages to claim
 - X_API_ALLOWED_KEYS - list of allowed xAPI keys

-In order to have deletion functionality fully working you have to fill those feature flags, e.g.:
+In order to have deletion functionality fully working locally you have to fill those feature flags, e.g.:

 tldraw-server :
 - X_API_ALLOWED_KEYS="7ccd4e11-c6f6-48b0-81eb-abcdef123456"